vecn/nbots/README_DEVELOPERS.md

 I wrote this 'Quick-start guide' as a friendly introduction to development conventions, coding style and other caveats of this library.
 I hope you find it useful.

-## Why C?

-The main reasons are:

-- C can interact with other programming languages using a binding, but not in the other way around.
-- Every computer architecture has at least a minimal C compiler.
-- Every new technology is C-compatible.
-- Standards for High Performance Computing are integrated directly in C, such as MPI, CUDA-C, OpenMP and Posix-threads, but also the most used scientific-computing frameworks, such as OpenGL.
-- C can be compiled for any C++ compiler, but not in the other way around.
-- C allows a fine tuning for memory allocation and thread execution.
-  ("With great power comes great responsibility", Uncle Ben)

 ## Coding style

 Every one has his own programming style and that is fine, but when working in a sustainable project, it is desirable to follow some coding style and conventions, in order to make the project readable and maintainable for everyone.
 We follow most of the rules used by the linux kernel developers: